nolanwinsman/UndergradJobHuntHandbook/README.md

 - Get your finances figured out.
 Most people have poor money management skills.
 Don't be like them.
 Live below your means to some degree.
 - Learn how to invest your money.
 This is one of those things that will be the smartest choice you ever make and old you will be quite happy.
 I can't tell you what to invest in (you should open a ROTH IRA though) Just watch a lot of Youtube videos on it and dedicate some amount of money every month to go into investments.
 - Reach out to a lot of people for advice.
 Reaching out to me is smart since I know what I'm talking about.
 I still reach out to a lot of family, friends, and former bosses for advice.
+- The terminal is your friend.
+I know a lot of people avoid the terminal as much as possible when programming, but the more you use it, the more you realize how incredible it is.
+Get used to

 ## Conclusion
 ---